bigsmoke/sapienshabitat/pages/laurelin-her-humanure/page.md

 <i lang="la">E. coli</i> tests are already cheap, and cheaper, simpler tests such as [_E. coli_ test strips](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0183234) are underway.
 Still, the hassle of testing the home-made humanure for contamination can be by-passed by being somewhat conscious about the composting process and application.

 Process-wise, it should already be sufficiently clear that defecating directly in the lettuce bed is a bad idea.
-So, Laurelin collects the compost in an open compost pile, where the sawdust (that they apply between bowel movements) should provide for the aerobic growing conditions (40–60 °C  = 104–140 °F) needed by the thermophilic composting bacteria that oxidize the waste while generating temperatures high enough to kill even helminth eggs, the hardiest of all poop pathogens (brought by that dreadlock dude, remember?).
+So, Laurelin collects the compost in an open compost pile, where the sawdust (that they apply between bowel movements) should provide for the aerobic growing conditions (40–60 °C  = 104–140 °F) needed by the thermophilic composting bacteria that oxidize the waste while generating temperatures high enough to kill even helminth eggs, the hardiest of all poop pathogens.

 <table class="text-width">